Q. Why a spinning reel and rod?

 Q. What is the most important thing to do when using a jig for tog?

 A. First and foremost is getting on your spot and anchoring properly.
 Once on the spot, fish every inch of the boat.
 The front the sides and the back.
 Re adjust if need be.
 If there is nothing there, Move!
 It takes a little work to blackfish properly but the effort is well worth it once you are in the bite.
+Carefully planning and executing your trip will generally lead to a great day.

 Q. How do you jig for blackfish?